goharbor/community/proposals/new/single-active-replication.md

 ## Background

 In many Harbor deployments, scheduled replications of large artifacts often overlap, leading to unnecessary consumption of resources and reduced system performance.
-When multiple replications of the same artifact occur in parallel, especially for large images (e.g., 80 GB and beyond), it can strain network bandwidth and system queues, causing significant delays and timeouts. which each layer consisting bigger than 4 to 5GBs.
+When multiple replications of the same artifact occur in parallel, especially for large images (e.g.,512 MB and beyond), it can strain network bandwidth and system queues, causing significant delays and timeouts.

 The common use case involves scheduled replications, which may overlap during the execution of large image replications.
 This causes redundant transfer of the same image across multiple replication jobs, further impacting the performance and bandwidth utilization.
 Hence, it is important to limit replication for the same artifact to a single execution at a time to ensure more efficient resource usage.

+## Motivation
+Harbor’s current replication process runs multiple executions in parallel, copying artifact layers sequentially without coordination.
+This leads to redundant copying of the same layers across different executions, wasting bandwidth especially in environments with limited network speeds (e.g., 1 Mbit/s).
+As the number of replication executions increases, so does the exponential bandwidth consumption, which can severely degrade performance and cause replication failures.

+## User Stories
+### Story 1
+As a user with limited resources, I do not want to waste bandwidth or system resources during replication, ensuring that layers are copied efficiently without unnecessary redundancy.

+### Story 2
+As a user with a 1 Mbit connection, I need to maintain two Harbor registries as identical as possible while minimizing latency and avoiding excessive resource consumption during replication.

+### Story 3
+As a user, I want to avoid replication executions getting stuck in "InProgress" status, as this prevents me from managing and deleting replication policies effectively.

 ## Goals